Maze Builder Docs 7.5.6

 Maze Builder

 Create and customize mazes on multiple platforms and languages.
-An example of an output string generated from the command-line interface is shown here:
+An example output string is shown here:

 +-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+